rfairley/issue-migration/README.md

 ./move.sh
 ```

 On success, messages will be printed to the console as each issue is processed one by one.
+Takes about 2 seconds per issue.